wp-plugins/mywebtonet-performancestats/readme.txt

 This plugin does various calculations and string manipulations on your PHP webserver and on your MySQL backend server.
-To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this) are performed as well.
+To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this).

+Furthermore we do a network test.
+The network is testet by fetching a 100 Mb file from our servers.
+We are working or a more accurate solution which requires finding a way to fetch a file from a nearby server instead of a server that might be far from your webserver.
+As this is not accurate we do not show any graphs for the network test.

 After the sequence of tests are finished, the results will be displayed for you to evaluate.
 Typical results for the MySQL query test is 0.05-0.25 seconds if a MySQL socket connection